 Names for many characters in Storybrooke are often coordinated with their fairy-tale counterpart.
 For example:

 - Mary Margaret Blanchard (Snow White): Blanchard derives from the French word "blanc" or "blanche" for white.
 The name "Mary Margaret" is from a real-life woman believed to be the inspiration of the Snow White character named "Maria Sophia Margaretha Catharina Freifräulein Von Erthal" (born on June 15, 1729 in Germany.)

 - Regina Mills (Evil Queen): Regina is a Late Latin and Modern Italian feminine noun and name meaning "Queen".
-Mills refers to the Greek word "Milo" meaning "apple" in modern Greek, which is in reference to the Queen poisoning Snow White with an apple.
-Also in the series, Regina's favorite fruit are red apples; she also owns an apple orchard and is seen frequently holding apples.
-Also, Regina's grandfather was a Miller so that is another connection to her last name.
+Regina's grandfather was a Miller so that is a connection to her last name.

 - Mr. Gold (Rumpelstiltskin): Rumpelstiltskin spun straw into gold in his story.